-Top 20 highest earning Valorant pros of all time | Dexerto.com
+Top 20 highest earning Valorant pros of all time - Dexerto

-Valorant is the freshest esport on the market.
-Only a few months old, its esports scene is only just starting.
-However, players have already walked away with thousands in prize money across the Valorant Ignition Series.
+While Valorant is still in its first year on the market, players are already making a living through the flashy tactical shooter.
+Emerging superstars have already walked away with thousands in prize money across the opening slate of events.
+Let’s take a look at the highest-earning individual players along with top teams that are raking in big bucks.

-Valorant is Riot’s answer to CS:GO.
-They are hoping the tactical FPS title can one day be as big as their hallmark franchise, League of Legends.
-Trends are certainly making it look that way.
+Throughout Valorant’s first year, competition has already soared to enormous heights.
+Star-studded teams and a calendar loaded with significant events have paved the way for some remarkable viewership in no time at all.

-Players from a bunch of FPS franchises have made the switch.
-CS:GO, Overwatch, Fortnite — even PUBG and Siege players have jumped ship to the new Riot title.
+Players from a number of titles have already made the switch.
+CS:GO, Overwatch, Fortnite — even PUBG and Siege players have jumped ship to the Riot title.
 It’s not just for the gameplay either.
 Riot has a history of supporting a strong competitive scene, giving players who might have been disillusioned with other developers another chance.

-Obviously, a couple of months into Valorant’s existence, there hasn’t been a major international tournament we can determine who is definitively the best.
-However, a look at who’s won the most prize money in their respective regions can establish a bit of a power ranking.
+While there’s yet to be a major international event, teams have been battling it out among their respective regions for a number of months now.
+From 100 Thieves taking out the North American leg of First Strike to Vision Strikers dominating Korean events, various teams have made a name for themselves already.

-There’s been millions of dollars on the line across multiple Valorant Ignition Series events since the game’s launch.
-This has been most prominent in Europe and North America, where individual prize pools have been upwards of $50,000.
+There’s been millions of dollars on the line across multiple Valorant Ignition Series and Valorant Champions Tour events since the game’s launch.
+This has been most prominent in Europe and North America, where individual prize pools have topped out at $150,000.

-The teams who have established themselves at the top of the scene early are the ones who dominant earnings.
-In North America, that’s TSM, and in Europe, that’s the G2 roster.
+The teams who have established themselves at the top of the scene early are the ones who dominate the earnings.

-TSM, led by essentric Jett player Matt ‘Wardell’ Yu, have swept up the majority of tournaments in North America.
+TSM, led by Matt ‘Wardell’ Yu, swept the majority of early tournaments in North America.
 They won the first Ignition Series event — the T1 Showdown.
 They also took home the FaZe Clan Invitational, and finished in 3-4th in the PAX Arena Invitational.
-They’ve won more than they’ve lost, and that’s got their players sitting pretty at the top.

-However, there’s one team that trumps them, and that’s G2.
-The European squad has held a firm grip on the European scene since day one.
-They haven’t lost a single tournament they’ve entered — winning the Vitality European Open, WePlay!
-Invitational, Mandatory.gg Cup, and Allied Esports Odyssey.

-Ardis ‘ardiis’ Svarenieks sits atop of the earnings board, edging out Oscar ‘mixwell’ Canellas due to his time on fish123.
-The Latvian star was a force to be reckoned with on the now-Team Liquid roster before jumping over to their European rivals, and by just participating in more events has taken the crown as the highest earning Valorant player...for now.
+However, various organizations like FaZe Clan and Sentinels quickly fought back and started to give them a run for their money.

+Meanwhile, there’s one team that leads the charge in winnings throughout Europe.
+G2 Esports stands atop the pack for now, despite falling short early in recent Masters qualifiers.
+The stacked lineup may hold the top spot for now, but the gap is quickly closing.

 - Read more: Top 20 highest earning CS:GO pros

-If you’re curious about the top 20 though, we’ve got them right here for you.
+If you’re curious about the top 20 respective teams and players, though, we’ve got them right here for you.
 Esportsearnings.com has been keeping track, and we will be too — we will update this list periodically after every major event.

 |Position